jianqiucao/EE367L/Lab3/Lab3.md

 - **Stage 2: Have the output of “ls” is sent back to the client, where it is displayed.**

-  - After received a command "l" from the client, the server create a child process to deal with the command.
+  - After accepted the connection from the client, the server create a child process to deal with the command.

   - In the child process, create a pipe and fork a grandchild process.